Resources - Table of Contents:

 very complex; for instance, see this next

-Sun seems to be entering a "quiet" phase, similar to the Maunder
+Sun might be entering a "quiet" phase, perhaps even similar to the Maunder

 (and most other)